alexanderjschmidt/HeroesJourney/planning/modlib_migration.md

 - Mods now use only the modlib DSL and interfaces for Renderable, but always get the real core implementation at runtime.
 - The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
 - **Renderable has been fully migrated and tested.**

+---

+## 📝 Reference: TextureMap Migration Example

+This section documents the concrete steps taken to migrate the TextureMap Registrable to the new modlib/core separation.
+Use this as a template for future Registrable migrations.

+### 1. Define Interfaces and DSL in modlib (Kotlin)
+- Created a single `TextureMap.kt` file in `modlib` (Kotlin) containing:
+    - `ITextureMap` interface (exposes `val id: String`, `val location: String`, `val width: Int`, `val height: Int`, and `fun register(): ITextureMap`)
+    - `TextureMapDSL` interface (exposes `fun textureMap(...)`)
+    - `TextureMapDSLProvider` singleton
+    - Top-level `fun textureMap(...)` DSL entrypoint
+- The DSL only exposes primitive types and IDs, not libGDX types or core classes.

+### 2. Implement the DSL in core
+- Implemented `TextureMapDSLImpl` in `core/mods` package, returning real `TextureMap` (which implements `ITextureMap`).

+### 3. Wire up the provider before mod loading
+- In `setupModlibDSLs()` (in `core/mods/ModlibDSLSetup.kt`), registered the `TextureMapDSLProvider` with the core implementation, before any mod loading.

+### 4. Update mod scripts to use the modlib DSL
+- Updated all mod scripts to import and use `textureMap` from `modlib` (e.g., `import heroes.journey.modlib.textureMap`).
+- All usages now pass IDs and primitive types explicitly, not core objects.

+### 5. Result
+- Mods now use only the modlib DSL and interfaces for TextureMap, but always get the real core implementation at runtime.
+- The architecture is clean, modular, and ready for future Registrable migrations using the same pattern.
+- **TextureMap has been fully migrated and tested.**